This week, I’ve continued working on the Editor, adding Entity instancing through the UI and (simple) position editing.

 In my last post, I started discussing Bump Mapping and showed a mechanism through which we can generate a normal map from any diffuse texture.
 At the time, I signed off by mentioning next time I would show you how to apply a bump map on a trivial surface.
 This is what we are going to do today.

-In the image above you can see the results of the effect we are trying to achieve.
-This gif file was generated using a short program I wrote using the Vortex Engine.
-It may take a while to load, as it’s 15 MB, but the image clearly show the dramatic lighting effect bump mapping achieves.
+In the video above you can see the results of the effect we are trying to achieve.
+This video was generated from a GIF file created using the Vortex Engine.
+It clearly shows the dramatic lighting effect bump mapping achieves.

 Although it may seem as if this image is composed of a detailed mesh of the boss’ head, it is in fact just two triangles.
 If you could see the image from the side, you’d see it’s completely flat!
 The illusion of curvature and depth is generated by applying per-pixel lighting on a bump mapped surface.